vpofg/IAI_colabTask/README.md

 We get different curves for these metrics.
 They can be observed [here](https://github.com/vpofg/IAI_colabTask/tree/main/contents/Curves).

-# Bibliography
+# Part 9 - Bibliography

-To answer some questions
+To answer some questions I have used some of the below websites, perplexity to speed up the search and the links mentioned in the Google Colab.
 1. https://ifoadatascienceresearch.github.io/tutorial/comparison/
 2. https://www.aitude.com/supervised-vs-unsupervised-vs-reinforcement/
 3. https://www.ibm.com/topics/decision-trees